nasif1731/DataPreprocessing_and_EDA/README.md

 cd DataPreprocessing_and_EDA
 ```

+## 📂 Project Structure
+- raw/: Contains the raw weather and electricity demand data.
+- processed/: Directory for saving cleaned and processed data.
+- README.md: This file.

 ## 🧹 Data Preprocessing
 Data preprocessing is crucial for ensuring the quality and reliability of the analysis.
 The following steps were taken: